ietf-wg-cellar/matroska-specification/index_matroska.md

 ## Design Rules

-The Root Element and all Top-Levels Elements **MUST** use 4 octets for their EBML Element ID -- i.e. Segment and direct children of Segment.
+The Root Element and all Top-Level Elements **MUST** use 4 octets for their EBML Element ID -- i.e., Segment and direct children of Segment.

 Legacy EBML/Matroska parsers did not handle Empty Elements properly, elements present in the file but with a length of zero.
 They always assumed the value was 0 for integers/dates or 0x0p+0, the textual expression of floats using the format in [@!ISO9899], no matter the default value of the element that should have been used instead.